-How is this approach different from other counselling services?
+How is this program different from other approaches to helping kids with anxiety?

-There is a strong focus on teaching practical skills instead of simply allowing kids to “talk about their feelings” in talk therapy.
+“We place a strong focus on teaching practical skills instead of simply allowing kids to ‘talk about their feelings’ in talk therapy,” says Deborah.

 “Children can definitely benefit from having a ‘safe place’ to open up about their feelings, but by itself that is not enough to help them overcome their challenges.
 They need very specific, practical help.”

-(Deborah says parents often report their child feels more comfortable visiting a psychologist outside of school.)
+“We offer a private and independent service, away from the distractions of school.
+And parents often report their child feels more comfortable visiting a psychologist outside of school.”